LiviuCP/goToScriptsPython/README.md

 Clone from the repo, then follow these steps from either branch:

 a.
 Ensure you have Python 3 installed.
 Check if /usr/bin/python3 exists.
+Minimum required Python version is 3.4.
 b.
 Copy all Python files to the home directory.
 This looks pretty messy at the moment but I will correct it.
 The python script is still under construction.
 c.
-Create an alias for /usr/bin/python3 navigate.py in .bashrc
+Create an alias for /usr/bin/python3 [absolute_path_of_cloned_repo]/goto_app.py in .bashrc
 d.
-Temporary fix: create an empty file .store_output in the home directory.
-This bug is planned to be fixed soon.
-e.
 Restart the terminal once ready and start using the functionality by executing the instruction mentioned at point c.

 4. KNOWN ISSUES/BUGS

-1) In some Linux implementations the there are empty lines between menu entries.
-This is planned to be fixed soon.
+1) In some Linux implementations the there might be empty lines between menu entries depending on terminal window size.
+This is planned to be fixed in the next version.

 2) When having directories like ./abcd and ./abcdefgh there are issues when using wildcards.
-For example if using *ab to switch to either of these two an error will occur and the cd will not be executed.
+For example if using *ab to switch to either of these two an error will occur and the change dir command will not be executed.
 A workaround is to type a*d for switching to abcd or a*h for switching to abcdefgh.
-Also a good practice that I recommend is not to create a folder that has its name string included as first part of the string of another dir.
+Also a good practice that I recommend is (as much as possible) not to create a folder that has its name included as first part of the string of another dir.

-If any other bugs are discovered please feel free to comment on my Github page (https://github.com/LiviuCP) or write me an e-mail (liviucst@gmail.com).
+If any other bugs are discovered please feel free to report them on my Github page: https://github.com/LiviuCP.

-Please note that these scripts are currently in the initial phase, there are still many changes to be done until they become "mature".

 5. FUNCTIONALITY